Holy Spirit, living breath of God,

 May be clear for all the world to see.

-Reminding us of the depth and depth of the work of the Holy Spirit in our lives
+Reminding us of the depth and breadth of the work of the Holy Spirit in our lives

 Critics of modern worship songs often point out how little Trinitarian content there is today’s writing.
 And there’s a some truth in that.
 A surprisingly large number address God rather ambiguously as “Lord”, whether they are talking about His creation of the world, His death on a cross, or His indwelling in their hearts!